toliuyi/contract-description/EIP/eip-MY.md

   }

   /**
-   * @dev Allows the contract owner to attach human readable description of contract and it's functions.
+   * @dev Allows the contract owner to register human readable description of contract and it's functions.
-   * @param contractAddr The address of the contract which info attached to.
+   * @param contractAddr The address of the contract which description assciatated with.
-   * @param selector The selector of function which info attached to, use contract name's selector to attach description for the whole contract.
+   * @param selector The selector of function which description assciatated with, use contract name's selector to assciatate description to the whole contract.
    * @param lang ISO 639 language code of the description.
-Every contract should at least attach english info which language code is "en".
+Every contract should at least register description in english which language code is "en".
-   * @param desc in UTF8 encoding.
+   * @param desc Description messages in UTF8 encoding.
    */
   function attachDesc(address contractAddr, bytes4 selector, bytes5 lang, string desc) external onlyContractOwner(contractAddr){
     desc_store[contractAddr][selector][lang] = desc;